francescogerardomarra/its/modulo26/4_security.md

 - three HTTP requests and responses are exchanged with `SessionCreationPolicy.STATELESS`.
 - the first request sends credentials in the `Authorization` header.
-- the server authenticates the user and processes the request, but **does not create or use any session**.
+- the server authenticates the user and processes the request.
 - the second request does not send credentials and fails with **401 Unauthorized**.
-- the third request resends credentials in the `Authorization` header and succeeds.
+- the third request sends a `JSESSIONID` cookie from a previously existing session, but Spring Security **ignores** it and requires credentials again.

 ***